CorradoLanera/gpteasyr/README.md

     output: 'Another - text'",
   text = "Nel mezzo del cammin di nostra vita mi ritrovai per una selva oscura" )
-#>   You are the assistant of a university professor.
-#>   You are analyzing the comments of the students of the last course.
-#>   Your task is to extract information from a text provided.
-#>   You should extract the first and last words of the text.
-#>   Return the first and last words of the text separated by a dash, i.e., `first - last`.
-#>   Do not add any additional information, return only the requested information.
-#>
-#>     # Examples:
-#>     text: 'This is an example text.'
-#>     output: 'This - text'
-#>     text: 'Another example text!!!'
-#>     output: 'Another - text'
-#>
-#>   """"
-#>   Nel mezzo del cammin di nostra vita mi ritrovai per una selva oscura
-#>   """"
+#> [1] "You are the assistant of a university professor.\nYou are analyzing the comments of the students of the last course.\nYour task is to extract information from a text provided.\nYou should extract the first and last words of the text.\nReturn the first and last words of the text separated by a dash, i.e., `first - last`.\nDo not add any additional information, return only the requested information.\n\n    # Examples:\n    text: 'This is an example text.'\n    output: 'This - text'\n    text: 'Another example text!!!'\n    output: 'Another - text'\n\"\"\"\"\nNel mezzo del cammin di nostra vita mi ritrovai per una selva oscura\n\"\"\"\""
 ```

 <figure>